-- Report any malfunctioning toilets or dripping faucets to property management. - Take short showers; aim for five minutes or less. - Turn off running water when washing your face or brushing your teeth. - When running a bath, plug the tub before turning on the water; then adjust the temperature as the tub fills. - Fill the sink with just enough water to rinse your razor before you shave instead of running the water while shaving.
+- Report malfunctioning toilets or dripping faucets to property management. - Take short showers; aim for five minutes or less. - Turn off running water when washing your face or brushing your teeth. - When running a bath, plug the tub before turning on the water; then adjust the temperature as the tub fills.